AtahanEkici/OBASEB/README.md

-# Search and write functions are added.
+# Search and write functions are added in our GUI